solana-foundation/solana-improvement-documents/proposals/0016-simd-program-rebatable-account-write-fees.md

 for dapps to set PRAW fees on their accounts is
 `More important the account = Higher PRAW fees`.

-### Pyth Usecase
+### Oracle Usecase

-Pyth's price feeds currently serve around 33M CU peak read load.
+Oracles's price feeds currently serve around 33M CU peak read load.
 An attacker could write lock those for 12M CU and cause scheduling issues by crowding out the majority of the block.
 A high PRAW fees fee of 2^42 microlamports per CU could prevent anyone except price feed publishers from write-locking a price feed account.

-To effectively block DeFi protocols from using Pyth oracles a malicious attacker needs to write lock Pyth oracles with a large amount of CUs.
-With current limits of CUs per writable account of around 10 million CUs the attacker has to spend around 4398 SOLs to block PYTH oracle for a block.
+To effectively block DeFi protocols from using oracles a malicious attacker needs to write lock oracles with a large amount of CUs.
+With current limits of CUs per writable account of around 10 million CUs the attacker has to spend around 4398 SOLs to block oracle for a block.

 ### Mango V4 Usecase